idimsh/php-internals-mocker/README.md

 ## Limitations
 Quickly:
 - PHP native functions that use references are not supported as of now, put planned to.
-- In PhpUnit, assertions for not enough calls has to be explicitly handled by calling `PhpFunctionSimpleMocker::phpUnitAssertNotEnoughCalls($this)`, if any better ideas are there please share.
+- In PhpUnit, assertions for not enough calls has to be explicitly handled by calling `PhpFunctionSimpleMocker::phpUnitAssertNotEnoughCalls($this)` or `PhpFunctionSimpleMocker::assertPostConditions($this)`, if any better ideas are there please share.
 - For any strange issues, the `@runInSeparateProcess` options of PhpUnit might help, though I did not encounter such cases yet, please report if any.

 ## Credits